 Starting January 1, 2020, every employer with employees working in Illinois shall use the model sexual harassment prevention training program or establish its own sexual harassment prevention training program that equals or exceeds the minimum standards.
-The sexual harassment prevention training shall be provided at least once a year to all employees and new hires must be trained within 90 days.
+The sexual harassment prevention training shall be provided at least once a year to all employees and new hires should be trained as soon as possible to minimize risk.
 This model program shall include, at a minimum, the following:

 - An explanation of sexual harassment consistent with the Act

 - Examples of conduct that constitutes unlawful sexual harassment

 - A summary of relevant federal and state statutory provisions concerning sexual harassment, including remedies available to victims of sexual harassment